 My friend Catherine for instance.

-I last saw Catherine over a decade ago when we caught up at a school reunion (one of those amazing events where you all have to wear white, sticky labels on your chest proudly boasting who you are because you've got so old no one recognises you).
-Prior to that I hadn't seen her since her wedding day.... circa 1980's.
+Catherine and I went to school together – Lady Hawkins, Kington, over there in the Wye Valley.
+I last saw her over a decade ago when we caught up at a school reunion (one of those amazing events where you all have to wear white, sticky labels on your chest proudly boasting who you are because you’ve got so old no one recognises you).
+Prior to that I hadn’t seen her since her wedding day…. circa 1980’s.

 Despite this, Catherine (far left, with a glass of wine far too full ….. leading me to now think it must have been her 5th) ….sends me a Christmas Card without fail.
 Catherine doesn’t do the whole ‘social media’ thing.
 She relies on old fashioned means (like the post…..seriously!!) to keep in touch.